rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 ### Realism and Anti-realism

-Naive realism.
+-   Naive realism.
 Why would I doubt the world I see is real?
 -   Skepticism
--   Descartes' demon.
+-   Descartes' demon
--   Putnam Brain in a vat[^Putnam-1981].
+-   Putnam Brain in a vat[^Putnam-1981]
 -   The Matrix
 -   Bostrom - The Simulation Argument
 -   Am I a more advanced civilization's tamagotchi?